coderefinery/train-the-trainer/content/collaborative-notes.md

 Write down your conclusions in the shared document.
 Items to discuss are:
 - What is your experience with questions and discussions while teaching?
 - How do you deal with them?
-- What kind of technologies do you prefer; chat, shared document, voices and discussion raised during instruction?
+- What kind of technologies do you prefer: chat, shared document, or voices and discussion raised during instruction?
+And why?
 :::

 ## Collaborative Document Manager